danomanion/Front-end-Developer-Interview-Questions/README.md

 * What did you learn yesterday/this week?
 * What excites or interests you about coding?
+	- making things, to enable people to have abilities and access to things previously inaccessible.
 * What is a recent technical challenge you experienced and how did you solve it?
 * What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?
 * Talk about your preferred development environment.